Dr. Drew's Guide to Jazz Life in Honolulu

 Some good regular jazz gigs now include:

 DeShannon Higa knows his standards, and has real funky riffs with a bit of edge (which is the way i like it!).
-Higa's gr00ve.imProV.arTiSts or The Listening Party play some evenings at the Hanohana Room (Sheraton Waikiki).
-The view and drinks were also good, although the place lacks atmosphere IMHO.
+Higa's gr00ve.imProV.arTiSts or The Listening Party play some evenings around town.
 Higa's Quadpod plays at the Dragon Upstairs (above Hanks Cafe on 1038 Nu'uanu St.) in Chinatown.

 The Satomi Yarimizo Quartet (above) plays Saturdays at the Dragon Upstairs (above Hanks Cafe on 1038 Nu'uanu St.) in Chinatown.
 [Calendar].
 My favorite days to catch this are when she plays with DeShannon Higa and saxaphonist Reggie Padilla as Bop Tribal (twice a month).
-Satomi also plays on Fridays at Shigezo (808 Kapahulu Ave), and on Sundays at the Chuck's Cellar (Ohana East Hotel, 150 Kaiulani Ave).
-I should add that Reggie has a new band called Family Dinner.
+Satomi also plays on Sundays at the Chuck's Cellar (Ohana East Hotel, 150 Kaiulani Ave).
+I should add that Reggie has a band called Family Dinner.

 If you like straight-ahead jazz, there are gigs various evenings at the Mariposa Bar in Neiman Marcus (Ala Moana) (Check out Miles Jackson's Milestone Jazz Trio).

-The Honolulu Club (932 Ward Ave) has some good gigs on Tuesday and Wednesday evenings (6 - 9 pm, 932 Ward Ave, 7th floor).
+The Honolulu Club (932 Ward Ave) had some good gigs and was talking of reviving the jazz gigs (6 - 9 pm, 932 Ward Ave, 7th floor).

 Shoji Ledward had regular guitar gigs at the Contemporary Museum Café and Formaggio (2919 Kapiolani Blvd./ Market City Shopping Center, 739-7719)

-NEW JASS QUARTET [dead link?] used to make Thursday appearances (along with discounted sushi and no cover) at Sansei Seafood Bar and Sushi Waikiki (@ the Marriot Hotel, 2552 Kalakaua Ave).
+NEW JASS QUARTET used to make Thursday appearances (along with discounted sushi and no cover) at Sansei Seafood Bar and Sushi Waikiki (@ the Marriot Hotel, 2552 Kalakaua Ave).
 I'm not sure if this is still happening.
-I see that Justin James has his own website.

 Jackie Ward has some private gigs at her home.
 They are not public, but are a lot of fun.